RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 ### <b>Related Articles for Understanding:</b><br>
 <i>"Disinformation in the Private Sector: The Price of Influence"</i><br>
-There have been victims of disinformation and influence operations in the Private Sector for decades.
+There have been victims of disinformation and influence operations in the <b>Private Sector</b> for decades.
 Operations can mirror coercive control strategies.
 This open-source study can be used to help others by creating guides without needing to start from scratch.

-- Hired Services - New Accounts Layers, Aged Accounts, Created News-Sites:</br>
+- <b>Hired Services - New Accounts Layers, Aged Accounts, Created News-Sites:</a></br>
 <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf</a><br>
 - Psy-Group's Operations and Bots - www.newyorker.com/magazine/2019/02/18/private-mossad-for-hire<br>
 - Devumi Services and Bots - www.thebureauinvestigates.com/stories/2017-12-07/twitterbots<br>